-Index terms- higher education institute, community engagement, rural, Rwanda, community service.
-Background n a global era, higher education institutions (HEIs) are situated to serve as catalysts of social transformation.
-HEIs have assumed increased responsibilities to stimulate social and economic development when located within rural and developing communities (Thompson, 2014).
-Some rural-based universities have dedicated themselves to empower and build capacity among local community members, alleviate poverty, and reshape rural environments (Luvalo, 2014).
-Involving locals throughout each stage of project development and implementation, these universities emphasize community-engagement as a critical factor in achieving sustainable development.
-While newly-developed institutional partnerships provide opportunities for cross-cultural collaboration and innovative social development, challenges remain in ensuring equitable collaboration and mutual benefit among resource-rich and resource-limited partners ??Crane, 2010;Taché, 2008).
+While newly-developed institutional partnerships provide opportunities for cross-cultural collaboration and innovative social development, challenges remain in ensuring equitable collaboration and mutual benefit among resource-rich and resource-limited partners (Crane, 2010; Taché, 2008).
 Recent research has found successful sustainable development requires three key factors: 1) perceived ownership by Sub-Saharan African partners, 2) continued communication among leaders, and 3) a focus on building local expertise (Kolars, 2012).
 These factors can be extended to the local community partnerships underlying broader global partnerships (Mtawa, 2016).

-While the idea of community service ("community engagement") is becoming a tradition within higher education, its definition varies among HEIs within different regions and academic disciplines (Mtawa, 2016; ??HE, 2004).
+While idea of community the ("community engagement") is becoming a tradition within higher education, its definition varies among HEIs within different regions and academic disciplines (Mtawa, 2016; CHE, 2004).
 In its most recent understanding, community engagement is embedded within the process of knowledge exchange; universities and communities are partners in inquiry, learning, and application of new knowledge (Mtawa, 2016).
 Little research exists regarding this concept of "scholarship of engagement" within Sub-Saharan Africa.
 Limited understanding of community engagement within higher education contributes to knowledge gaps concerning effective methods of community-engagement and best practices for joint-development.
-In global health, which emphasizes equitable partnerships for sustainable progress, there is critical need to understand local communities' perceptions and experiences of development especially within the Global South.
+In global health, which emphasizes equitable partnerships for sustainable progress, there is critical need to understand local communities' perceptions and experiences development especially within the Global South.

 With a unique curriculum rooted in the "scholarship of engagement," the University of Global Health Equity (UGHE) is pioneering a new approach where higher education fuels social development.
-Opening its first permanent campus in 2019 in the rural students with experiences and skills to "protect the most vulnerable and improve health outcomes and social systems" (UGHE, 2019).
+Opening its first permanent campus in 2019 in the rural community of Butaro, Rwanda, UGHE aims to equip students with experiences and skills to "protect the most vulnerable and improve health outcomes and social systems" (UGHE, 2019).
 Considering the continued discourse surrounding community engagement within higher education, we undertook this study to examine a developing partnership between UGHE and Butaro community.
 Laying a foundation for UGHE's successful integration and community engagement initiatives, this study aimed to expand our understanding of community perceptions, experiences, and expectations concerning UGHE and its mission to contribute to social development.
+The results of this study can promote positive outcomes for UGHE development initiatives.
+As the establishment of HEIs within rural communities remains a novel phenomenon in global health and development, this study further contributes to a body of knowledge concerning the role of HEIs in global health and social development.
+It offers insight into effective means of social integration and community engagement in the context of rural-based educational institutions.